AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

 {% hint style="success" %}
 Make sure you have all the tokens you want to distribute in your wallet when creating a campaign
 {% endhint %}

+## Campaign launch flow

+When creating your first campaign with Merkl, keep in mind that it may take up to **1 hour** for the campaign to become visible on the Merkl app.

+It's normal for TVLs and APRs to show as 0 when your campaign first appears.
+In most cases, the Merkl system dynamically fetches and updates these values every 10 minutes, but for complex campaigns, it may require an engine computation cycle (up to 2 hours) to accurately calculate and display TVLs, as described in the [technical overview](../merkl-mechanisms/technical-overview.md#tvl).

+It's also expected for **your campaign's leaderboard to appear empty right after launch**.
+The Merkl Engine needs time to perform [the necessary computations](../merkl-mechanisms/technical-overview.md#reward-computation) before this data becomes available.
+The first rewards typically become claimable approximately 8 hours after campaign creation, though pending rewards should appear within 2 hours after they start.

 ## 🧪 Test campaigns